mattcarlotta/alias-dirs/README.md

 node_modules
 ```

-If you wish override the defaults, then you must supply an **array of string folder names** to *ignoredDirectories*:
+If you wish to override the defaults, then you must supply an **array of string folder names** to *ignoredDirectories*:

 For example:
 ```js